pop-ecx/zfetch/CONTRIBUTING.md

 ## Intro
 Hi, thank you for your interest in wanting to contribute.
-This shows you're an idle nerd, go touch some grass or get a girlfriend you virgin.
+This shows you're an idle nerd.

 If none of that works for you, here's how you can contribute